What is email deliverability?

 - Your recipient may have your email address marked as spam

-Many email clients (email programmes) have the ability to mark email addresses as spam
+Many email clients (email programmes) have the ability to mark email addresses as spam.
+Ask them to mark your email address as ‘not spam’

 - As your recipient to add you to their whitelist